Please Donate

 Where a donor has passed away and we are in the process of receiving their legacy gift, we will process personal data of individuals involved in the estate administration for the purpose of ensuring our compliance with legal obligations in receiving and using the legacy gift for our charitable purposes.
 This includes names, addresses and other contact details of next of kin, those involved in administration of the estate, professional advisors and other beneficiaries in a will.
 Access to this personal data is restricted and stored for as long as necessary to administer our legacy.

-We rely on legitimate interests to process personal data of individuals involved with the supporter and their estate.
-Where we would like to process data that is not for the direct purpose of the legacy administration process, we will seek specific consent from an individual – for example, if we would like to remain in contact with a donor’s relative to update them on how the legacy has been used?
+Where we would like to process data that is not for the direct purpose of the legacy administration process, we will seek specific consent from an individual – for example, if we would like to remain in contact with a donor’s relative to update them on how the legacy has been used.

 International transfers

+Businesses often use third parties to help them host their application, communicate with customers and power their emails.
 Third party organisations engaged by us to process your personal information for the purposes set out in this privacy policy may be situated outside the United Kingdom and may therefore transfer personal information outside the UK.
+In order to make these systems and services work we may need to share your data with them.
 We will have a contract with the third party organisation requiring them to use your information only as instructed by us.

 Transfers outside the UK will be only: